AjayKMehta/setup-machine/NeovimNotes.md

 `:cfdo %s/cat/dog/g | update | bd`

-Less eficient way to do this is with `cdo` which operates on each entry (versus `cfdo` which operates on each file):
+Less efficient way to do this is with `cdo` which operates on each entry (versus `cfdo` which operates on each file):

 `:cdo s/cat/dog/ | update | bd`